meaniebeanie22/meaniebeanie22.github.io/chapters/i-strike-the-jolly-roger.md

 This had nearly tossed me off into the sea; and now I lost no time, crawled back along the [:bowsprit](https://en.wikipedia.org/wiki/Bowsprit), and tumbled head foremost on the deck.

-I was on the lee side of the [:forecastle, and the mainsail](https://merriam-webster.com/assets/mw/static/art/dict/sail.gif), which was still drawing, concealed from me a certain portion of the [:after-deck](https://en.wikipedia.org/wiki/Afterdeck).
+I was on the [:lee](https://en.wiktionary.org/wiki/lee) side of the [:forecastle, and the mainsail](https://merriam-webster.com/assets/mw/static/art/dict/sail.gif), which was still drawing, concealed from me a certain portion of the [:after-deck](https://en.wikipedia.org/wiki/Afterdeck).
 Not a soul was to be seen.
 The planks, which had not been swabbed since the mutiny, bore the print of many feet, and an empty bottle, broken by